 Combined Cadet Force

 Each unit or contingent is an educational partnership between the school and the Ministry of Defence.
 Girls are offered the choice of joining either the Army or RAF sections.
-Students who join attend weekly sessions on a Tuesday at Wilsons’ School as well as having many other opportunities.
-In the past our students have attended 10 Downing Street and been flag-bearers at the Invictus Games.
+During a normal year, Students who join attend weekly sessions on a Tuesday at Wilsons’ School as well as having many other opportunities.
+However due to the coronavirus restrictions in 2020/21, students meet every other Thursday at WHSG.

 We are delighted that the CCF is going from strength to strength.
 Major Burton initially received over 80 applications to join the CCF.
 Our students clearly relish the opportunity to take part in these demanding outdoor activities.